arolme/RABLS-Residual-Attention-Broad-Learning-System/README.md

 - FASHION-MNIST: 91.07%
 - NORB: 92.33%

-Note: By adjusting the random seeds, even higher accuracy can be achieved in the experiments.
+Note: By adjusting the random seeds, even higher accuracy can be achieved.

 ## Citation